» Class Structure

 The ratio can vary based on the age of your child and what assistance the head teacher feels is necessary.
 In general, the maximum ratio for Toddlers (18 months–2.5 years) is 1:6.
 However, depending on toileting needs and other factors, it may be as low as 1:3.
 The Prep program (for children 2–3.5 years old) has a maximum ratio of 1:8, but it can be as low as 1:5—again depending on toileting needs and what the head teacher feels is appropriate.
-For the Preschool/PreK and Kindergarten children (3–6 years), the maximum ratio is 1:12.
+For the Primary and TK/Kindergarten children (3–6 years), the maximum ratio is 1:12.
 It may be as low as 1:8 depending on class needs.
+For Elementary (where available) the ratio will be a maximum of 1:12 but could be as low at 1:6 for small group work.
 Fountainhead provides floater staff members who work in any class that needs additional support on a given day.

 What is the maximum group size?

-The Toddler program's maximum group size is 6.
+The Toddler program's maximum group size is 12.
 The Prep program's maximum group size is 16.
-The Preschool/PreK program's maximum group size is 24 or 30, depending on location and the physical size of the classroom.
-The PreK/Kindergarten program's maximum group size is 24.
+The Primary program's maximum group size is 24 or 30, depending on location and the physical size of the classroom.
+The TK/Kindergarten and Elementary program's maximum group size is 24.

 What is a nonprofit organization?
 Why is this important?